gbif/hp-vertnet-plus/partners.md

 composition:
 - type: heroBox
 - type: pageMarkdown # This will render the markdown in this file
-- type: stats
+- type: markdown
-  data: example.partners1
+  data: Honorable Mentions
 - type: markdown
-  data: example.partners2
+  data: Project Partners
-- type: features
+- type: markdown
-  data: example.partners3
+  data: Funded By
 ---

 ## Honorable Mentions